Aerostat: Hybrid aerostats

 A hybrid type uses both static buoyancy and dynamic airflow to provide lift.
 The dynamic movement may be created either using propulsive power as a hybrid airship or by tethering in the wind like a kite, as a Helikite or kytoon.

-The Allsopp Helikite is a combination of a helium balloon and a kite to form a single, aerodynamically sound tethered aircraft, that exploits both wind and helium for its lift.
-Helikites are semi-rigid.
-Helikites are considered the most stable, energy and cost-efficient aerostats available.
-This gives Helikites various advantages over traditional aerostats.
-Traditional aerostats need to utilize relatively low-lift helium gas to combat high winds, which means they need to have a lot of gas to cope and so are very large, unwieldy and expensive.
-Helikites exploit wind lift so they only need to be a fraction of the size of traditional aerostats in order to operate in high winds.
-Helikites fly many times higher altitude than traditional aerostats of the same size.
-Being smaller, with fewer construction seams, means Helikites have minimal problems with gas leakage compared to traditional aerostats, so Helikites use far less helium.

 Helikites do not need ballonets and so are simpler in construction than traditional aerostats and Helikites do not need constant electrical power to keep them airborne.
 Helikites are also extremely stable and so are good aerial platforms for cameras or scientific instruments.
-Tiny Helikites will fly in all weathers, so these sizes are popular as they are very reliable but still easy to handle and do not require large expensive winches.
-Helikites can be small enough to fit fully inflated in a car but they can also be made large if heavy payloads are required to be flown to high altitudes.
 Helikites are one of the most popular aerostat designs and are widely used by the scientific community, military, photographers, geographers, police, first responders.
-Helikites are used by telecoms companies to lift 4G and 5G base stations for areas without cellphone coverage.

 Helikites range in size from 1 metre (gas volume 0.13 m3) with a pure helium lift of 30g, up to 14 metres (gas volume 250m3) able to lift 117 kg.
-Small Helikites can fly up to altitudes of 1,000 ft, and medium-sized Helikites up to altitudes of 13,000 ft, while large Helikites can achieve 7,000 ft.
+Small Helikites can fly up to altitudes of 1,000 ft, and medium-sized Helikites up to altitudes of 3,000 ft, while large Helikites can achieve 7,000 ft.

+The Allsopp Helikite is a combination of a helium balloon and a kite to form a single, aerodynamically sound tethered aircraft, that exploits both wind and helium for its lift.
+Helikites are semi-rigid.
+Helikites are considered the most stable, energy and cost-efficient aerostats available.

 Piasecki Helicopter developed the Piasecki PA-97 Helistat using the rotor systems from four obsolete helicopters and a surplus Navy blimp, in order to provide a capability to lift heavier loads than a single helicopter could provide.
 The aircraft suffered a fatal accident during a test flight.
 In 2008, Boeing and SkyHook International resurrected the concept and announced a proposed design of the SkyHook JHL-40.